slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 - Somebody muted should maybe have the choice about whether their messages would be seen if they've been muted.
 - "Mute with read receipt turned off" should maybe be called "Punch" or something like that so that blockers have more emotional incentive to select that option over blocking.
 "Block" has a meaner sound to it that people might gravitate towards in heated emotional moments currently.

-Pause, meditate, return, is my philosophy.
-Pause can be a long time.
+"Pause, meditate, return," is my philosophy.
+"Pause" can be a long time.

 **Argument:** These little things don’t matter *that* much. </br>
 **Counterargument:** <!--child basketball hoop access replaced with paved cement starting to overgrow with grass. --> Of every trauma I went through, being blocked was the biggest.